Virginia Fly Fishing 6 min read

 Best Places to Fly Fish in Virginia

-Virginia’s varied terrain is absolutely perfect for those looking to do a little fly fishing.
-Not only can you find a variety of locations scattered across the state, but they vary in skill level.
-You can choose to push your skills to the limit; or maybe you just want an easy go of it, where you can relax and reel in a number of fish with ease.
+Virginia’s varied terrain is perfect for those looking to do a little fly fishing.
+Not only can you find various locations scattered across the state, but they vary in skill level.
+You can push your skills to the limit, or maybe you want an easy go of it, where you can relax and catch fish easily.
 Virginia has it all.

-According to the Virginia Department of Game and Inland Fisheries, there are more than 2,900 miles worth of trout streams, lakes, ponds, and reservoirs you can explore.
+According to the Virginia Department of Game and Inland Fisheries, there are more than 2,900 miles of trout streams, lakes, ponds, and reservoirs to explore.
 Within this area are 600 miles of stocked trout waters.
 Here’s a look at some of the most popular areas for fly fishing.

 Accotink Creek

-Accotink Creek is located near Annandale, and is ideal from March through to the end of November.
+Accotink Creek is located near Annandale and is ideal from March through the end of November.
 Anglers can look forward to catching brown and rainbow trout.
-It is located fairly close to a major highway, which can be distracting for some.
-On the positive side, it means the location is very accessible by car.
+It is fairly close to a major highway, which can be distracting for some.
+On the positive side, it means the location is accessible by car.
 This location is perfect for a half-day or full-day experience.

 Lake Brittle

-Sometimes you don’t want that small stream experience.
-If you’re looking for a lake to enjoy, then Lake Brittle could be the answer.
-The lake is located near the city of Broken Hill, in Fauquier County.
+Sometimes, you don’t want that small stream experience.
+Lake Brittle could be the answer if you’re looking for a lake to enjoy.
+The lake is located near Broken Hill in Fauquier County.
 The season runs from May until November, giving you plenty of time to visit.
 The water here is a little warmer, which changes up the type of fish you’ll find.
 Fish species in Lake Brittle are walleye, largemouth bass, and sunfish.
 It’s not the typical trout fishing that many other areas offer.
-If you’re looking for the “quiet” time to visit the lake, weekdays are best.
-This little known lake gets next to no anglers during the week.
+Weekdays are best if you’re looking for a “quiet” time to visit the lake.
+This little-known lake gets next to no anglers during the week.
 The weekends attract some people, but it doesn’t usually get crowded.

 Holmes Run

 Located near the city of Alexandria is Holmes Run.
 This is a very small, scenic, and quiet creek.
 The water from the creek flows from the Lake Barcroft dam.
-What’s really unique about this creek is that it’s not in some remote location.
+What’s unique about this creek is that it’s not in some remote location.
 Instead, it’s in the busy suburbs.
 You can easily escape to the creek for just a few hours of solitude and fishing.
-This is a perfect example of a creek that is stocked by the state.
-Twice a year the rainbow trout are stocked, which means a fairly simply fishing experience for you.
-Another great benefit with this creek is that it is open year-round for fishing.
+This is a perfect example of a stocked creek by the state.
+The rainbow trout are stocked twice a year, which means a fairly simple fishing experience for you.
+Another great benefit of this creek is that it is open year-round for fishing.
 No time is a bad time for Holmes Run.

 Shenandoah River – South Fork

-The Shenandoah River – South Fork is one of the more popular options in Virginia.
-Anglers can expect to find a very healthy amount of smallmouth bass available, along with largemouth bass, channel catfish, crappie, muskellunge, common carp, and more.
-The catch-rate for the smallmouth bass in this river is higher than any other river in the state, according to the Virginia Department of Game and Inland Fisheries.
+The catch rate for the smallmouth bass in this river is higher than any other river in the state, according to the Virginia Department of Game and Inland Fisheries.
 With that said, you won’t be catching the big trophy-sized fish here.
-As a side note the river is absolutely stunning as far as the scenery goes.
+As a side note, the river is stunning as far as the scenery goes.
 You’ll be in awe of the natural beauty surrounding you.
 This river can be enjoyed by float or by shore.
 Fishing is open year-round on the river.
-With that said, smallmouth bass has a shorter season that runs from April to September.
+That said, smallmouth bass has a shorter season from April to September.

 Best Time for Fly Fishing in Virginia

-With that said, the summer months can prove to be a bit more challenging.
-During these months the water starts to heat up, and the water suffers from low stream flows.
-These factors play into how difficult it can be to catch the trout.
+That said, the summer months can prove to be a bit more challenging.
+During these months, the water starts to heat up and suffers from low stream flows.
+These factors play into how difficult it can be to catch trout.
 You may find it takes a bit of research to find a good spot in summer.
 Experienced anglers probably won’t have many difficulties during these months.
 They will be able to adjust their technique accordingly in most cases.

 Virginia seems to hit that perfect balance in terms of weather.
 It never seems to get too cold, nor does it get too hot.
-Instead it’s that “just right” temperature on a consistent basis.
+Instead, it’s that “just right” temperature consistently.
 The summer months are warm and can get humid.
-Depending on the region, it can get as hot as 88 degrees in July.
-Meanwhile the winter temperatures in January can drop as low as 19 degrees.
+It can get as hot as 88 degrees in July, depending on the region.
+Meanwhile, the winter temperatures in January can drop as low as 19 degrees.
 This is mainly in the northern area of the state.
 So what this tells anglers is that it’s going to be comfortable most of the year.

 It’s always wise to familiarize yourself with a state’s hatch chart before you pack your gear.
-In Virginia the best hatches takes place from about March until the end of October.
+In Virginia, the best hatches occur from about March until the end of October.

-Mayflies come off from March through the end of June.
-The stone fly and caddis fly hatches tend to take place from April until July, and again for September and October.
+Mayflies emerge from March through June.
+Stone fly and caddis fly hatches tend to take place from April until July and again in September and October.

 Terrestrials appear from April until the end of October.
-Keep in mind, this when hatches typically occur, and some areas may be a few weeks earlier or later.
+Keep in mind that hatches typically occur at this time, and some areas may be a few weeks earlier or later.

 Essential Fishing Gear

-In order to pick the best equipment, meaning your fly rod and reel, it’s important to determine where you’ll be fishing.
+It’s important to determine where you’ll be fishing in order to pick the best equipment, such as your fly rod and reel.
 Other factors to consider are the time of year, the hatches taking place, and the fish species you are fishing for.

-In general most experts would agree that choosing a fly rod that is between seven and a half and nine feet is ideal for Virginia waters.
-A five or six weight is usually as safe bet as well.
+Most experts would agree that choosing a fly rod between seven and a half and nine feet is ideal for Virginia waters.
+A five or six-weight is usually a safe bet as well.

-If the area you are fishing in doesn’t offer much room for casting, you may need a shorter rod.
+If your fishing area doesn’t offer much room for casting, you may need a shorter rod.
 This will give you a bit more control while casting.

 Best Flies for Fly Fishing in Virginia

-When choosing your flies you want to try to match the hatch as experts put it.
+When choosing your flies, you want to match the hatch.
 A good Virginia hatch chart will give you a pretty good idea of what is in season.

-Visiting a local fly fishing shop can certainly be helpful in finding those perfect flies.
+Visiting a local fly fishing shop can certainly help find those perfect flies.
 A fly shop will carry what’s in season, what works in the region, and what is most popular with anglers.

 Virginia Fishing Regulations

-Anyone who plans to fish in Virginia, and who is 16 years of age and older, requires a valid fishing license.
+Anyone who plans to fish in Virginia and is 16 years of age or older requires a valid fishing license.
 There are resident and non-resident licenses available.
 Choose from a one-year or five-day license.
-For those who plan to hunt as well as fish, there is a combination license available.
-For information on licensing, as well as the regulations for fishing, you can visit the Virginia Department of Game and Inland Fisheries website.
+For those who plan to hunt and fish, a combination license is available.
+For information on licensing and fishing regulations, visit the Virginia Department of Game and Inland Fisheries website.

 Virginia Fly Fishing – What’s Not to Love!

-Virginia is a state that is ready and waiting to welcome visitors and residents to its many fly fishing locations.
-You won’t be disappointed in the scenery, diversity of fish species, and the amount of ponds, lakes, streams, and rivers open for fishing.
+Virginia is a state that is ready and waiting to welcome visitors and residents to its many fly-fishing locations.
+You won’t be disappointed in the scenery, the diversity of fish species, and the amount of ponds, lakes, streams, and rivers open for fishing.